 Accreditation and pass rates

 Northwestern's nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Iowa Board of Nursing.
-In the last five years, Northwestern graduates' first-time board exam pass rates have been higher than the national average all but one year:
+Northwestern nursing graduates' first-time board exam pass rates are consistently higher than the national average.